 Request a demo and see what’s inside:

 Many domiciliary care services offer night care and living in care.
 Supported living schemes that are registered as domiciliary care services will also provide night cover where this is required.
 Night care in a service user’s own home might involve waking care or “sleeping-in” where the carer is on call rather than on active duty for the hours involved.
-Not all night care might involve regulated activity; for example, in night sitting where sometimes a volunteer will attend a person at night and who would call for help if needed.

 A domiciliary care service might also offer living-in care, whereby paid carers move into the person’s accommodation.
 Live-in carers might carry out their work on their own with or without relief from other carers or there could be a team of live-in carers working in shifts.
 Much depends on the individual situation and its needs.